guimauveb/tinyDLM/README.md

 ## Small multi-threaded download manager built around cURLpp / ncurses

+I made this project to learn more about desktop applications, C++, threads, and great librairies that are cURL / cURLpp and ncurses.

 ### Features:
     - Supports Direct Download Link only
     - Supports simultaneous transfers